Crystal UHD vs QLED: Which is Better?

 The main difference between these and QLED models is the absence of a layer with quantum dots.
 The backlighting works on conventional LEDs.

-Samsung Crystal UHD TV is the entry-level 4K on the market.
-It provides a 60Hz refresh rate picture and offers Smart TV features, game mode, Smart Things, a voice assistant, and Wi-Fi direct, all at a lower price.
+Samsung Crystal UHD TV is the entry-level 4K TV on the market.
+Check out this excellent 60Hz refresh rate that comes with a bunch of cool Smart TV features!
+You get game mode, SmartThings integration, a voice assistant, and Wi-Fi Direct, all without breaking the bank.

 The price of QLED TV is noticeably higher because the picture display technology is of better quality than Crystal UHD.